 Why PPE for COVID-19?

 The virus causing COVID-19 infects the sputum and upper airway secretions and is believed to spread mainly through larger respiratory particles contained in droplets of more than 5 µm diameter that have a transmission range of one meter.
-While 2-meter distance is recommended to reduce the risk of infection, the virus tends to remain on surface and is potentially infectious for a few hours or even days.
+While a 2-meter distance is recommended to reduce the risk of infection, the virus tends to remain on the surface and is potentially infectious for a few hours or even days.
 Anybody touching the surface can become infected and, possibly, spread it to others.

-Be it to protect employees against the COVID-19 infection or other industry-related injuries and illnesses, it is critical for employers to ensure their employees are sufficiently trained in health and safety practices and follow the rules diligently.
+Be it to protect employees against COVID-19 infection or other industry-related injuries and illnesses, it is critical for employers to ensure their employees are sufficiently trained in safety practices and follow the rules diligently.
 The correct use of PPE is one integral part of it being effective as a preventive measure.
 By ensuring sufficient safety measures at the workplace and providing the right gear, businesses can minimize the spread of the disease in their workplace and thereby improve productivity and profitability.

-In addition to Covid-19 infection, some of the other reasons workers need protection include contact with physical, chemical, electrical, mechanical, radiological, or other hazards.
+In addition to COVID-19 infection, some of the other reasons workers need protection include contact with physical, chemical, electrical, mechanical, radiological, or other hazards.
 By providing a barrier between the hazards and the employee, PPE reduces the chances of injuries and illnesses.

 PPE Management Plan

 PPE is not a magic bullet, and as OSHA stresses, it is the last line of defense.
 Therefore, businesses have to first understand risks and implement a health and safety strategy to ensure the correct use of PPE in the right circumstances as well as ensure a steady supply of the required number of PPE items at any point in time.